masterbtc/documentation-1/README.md

-# Attestation Protocol
+# documentation

-Welcome to the Attestation Protocol documentation.
+Welcome to the documentation repository.

-This repository hosts the source files of the Attestation Protocol description.
-The description can be found in the [Wiki](https://github.com/blobaa/attestation-protocol/wiki/Attestation-Protocol) of this project.
+This repository hosts the source files for the **blo**ckchain-**ba**sed **a**uthentication documentation.
+You can find the documentation inside the [Wiki](https://github.com/blobaa/attestation-protocol/wiki/Attestation-Protocol) of this repository.

-A reference implementation can be found [here](https://github.com/blobaa/attestation-protocol-ts).
+Enjoy :)